ITU-BDSA23-GROUP7/Chirp/docs/report.md

 ## How to run test suite locally

-To run our e2e test in the root directory `/Chirp` from the command:
+To run our End-2-End test in the root directory `/Chirp` from the command:

 ```
 npx playwright install
 ```

-Then run the program as described above.
+Then run the program as described above, because the playwright tests use the program running on localhost.

 Open another terminal in the root of our repository, `/Chirp`, run the command: